Mowerick/ros2_android/README.md

 > [!NOTE]
 > The perception pipeline subscribes to external ZED camera topics (`/zed/zed_node/rgb/image_rect_color/compressed`, `/zed/zed_node/depth/depth_registered`, `/zed/zed_node/point_cloud/cloud_registered`) and publishes 3D-localized detections.
 The ZED camera should be running on a separate machine on the same ROS 2 network.

+### Patch files in `android_patches`

+They are quite important as they apply changes to dependencies fetched via the vcstool and which are located in ros.repos file.
+Applying happens on the `make deps` step.

 ### Download ROS Dependencies